Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-The final tool we need is also a monotonicity statement, but this time in the conditioning variable.
-It states that the law of $\h_1$, conditional on its values at given points, is stochastically monotone in those values.
+Finally we turn to Assumption~\ref{as.mono in cond}.
 This will be needed, for example, to compare the conditional law given $\h_1(0) = \theta$ to the same given $\h_1(0)\geq \theta$; the usefulness of such comparisons is that the latter event is increasing, and so is amenable to applying the positive association (FKG) inequality or the above monotonicity properties.
-The proofs again go via proving the same for Brownian bridge ensembles and, for the case of the extremal ensembles, making use of the triviality of the tail $\sigma$-algebra.
+The proofs that the assumption holds in our examples again go via proving the same for Brownian bridge ensembles and taking appropriate limits.

-It is worth emphasizing that these conditional monotonicity statements are \emph{not} implied by the monotonicity statements mentioned above such as the FKG inequality.
-One way to see this is by noting that conditionings like $\h_1(0) = \theta$ are not monotone events.
+It is worth emphasizing that these conditional monotonicity statements are \emph{not} implied by the monotonicity statements mentioned above such as the FKG inequality; indeed, the FKG inequality can be derived from monotonicity in conditioning.
 We expect that, similar to the monotonicity in boundary data statements, these monotonicity in conditioning statements may prove to be useful in many contexts.

 We now move on to the key ideas in the paper.